Sturt Highway: Route

-The highway runs generally east-west, roughly aligned to the southern bank of the Murrumbidgee River in New South Wales, then, following that river's confluence with the Murray River, aligned to the Murray in north-western Victoria and eastern South Australia, generally towards the northern outskirts of Adelaide.
 The highway is the shortest, highest-standard route between Sydney and Adelaide.
+It runs generally east–west, roughly aligned to the southern bank of the Murrumbidgee River in New South Wales.
+Following that river's confluence with the Murray River, it is then roughly aligned to the Murray through north-western Victoria and eastern South Australia, before it heads towards the northern outskirts of Adelaide.

 The eastern terminus of Sturt Highway is at a junction with Hume Highway at Tarcutta, near Gundagai.
-Heading west, the highway passes through the city of Wagga Wagga and the towns Narrandera, Darlington Point, Hay, Balranald, Euston, leaving NSW by crossing the Murray River into Victoria from Buronga to Mildura.
+Heading west, the highway passes through the city of Wagga Wagga and the towns of Narrandera, Darlington Point, Hay, Balranald, and Euston, leaving New South Wales by crossing the Murray River into Victoria from Buronga to Mildura.
 The highway continues more or less due west through the northwest of Victoria before entering South Australia.
-In South Australia, Sturt Highway passes Renmark, Monash, Barmera, Waikerie, Blanchetown and Nuriootpa, where it reaches its western terminus at the interchange with Gawler Bypass and Northern Expressway on the outskirts of Gawler.
+In South Australia, Sturt Highway passes Renmark, Monash, Barmera, Waikerie, Blanchetown and Nuriootpa, before reaching its western terminus at the interchange with Gawler Bypass and Northern Expressway on the outskirts of Gawler.